neohiro/windows/README.md

 # Windows
-Windows 10 & 11 New Start for Manual Settings
+Windows 10 & 11 New Install Manual Settings

 Using run dialog and via basic settings you can start improving after a fresh Windows installation: